sodadata/docs/soda-agent/secrets.md

 Use External Secrets Operator (ESO) to integrate your Soda Agent with your secrets manager, such as a Hashicorp Vault, AWS Secrets Manager or Azure Key Vault, and securely reconcile the login credentials that Soda Agent uses for your data sources.

 For example, imagine you use a Hashicorp Vault to store data source login credentials and your security protocol demands frequent rotation of passwords.
-The problem is that apps running in your Kubernetes cluster, like a Soda Agent, need access to those passwords.
-You can set up and configure ESO in your Kubernetes cluster to regularly reconcile externally-stored password values so that your the apps always have the credentials they need.
-Doing so subverts the need to manually redeploy a values YAML file with new passwords for apps like a Soda Agent, to use each time your system refreshes the passwords.
+In this situation, the challenge is that apps running in your Kubernetes cluster, like a Soda Agent, need access to those passwords.

+To address the challenge, you can set up and configure ESO in your Kubernetes cluster to regularly reconcile externally-stored password values so that your apps always have the credentials they need.
+Doing so subverts the need to manually redeploy a values YAML file with new passwords for apps running in the cluster each time your system refreshes the passwords.

-To integrate with a secret manager, you need:
+To integrate Soda Agent with a secret manager, you need:
 * **External Secrets Operator (ESO)** which is an Kubernetes operator that facilitates a connection between the Soda Agent and your secrets manager
-* a **ClusterSecretStore** resource which provides a central gateway to your secret backend.
+* a **ClusterSecretStore** resource which provides a central gateway to your secret backend
 * an **ExternalSecret** resource which instructs the cluster on what values to fetch, and references the ClusterSecretStore

 Read more about the <a href="https://external-secrets.io/latest/introduction/overview/" target="_blank">ESO's Resource Model</a>.